BonnerLab/website/_pages/home.md

   </a>
 </div>

-The goal of our work is to understand how the fundamental cognitive functions of natural scene perception are implemented in the computations of the human brain.
-Specifically, our research seeks to reverse engineer the representations and algorithms of human visual cognition through neuroimaging, computational modeling, and behavioral experiments.
-Our work relies heavily on deep artificial neural networks as theoretical models of information processing in the human brain, and we broadly make use of large-scale computational methods to characterize how the human visual system makes sense of real-world visual scenes.
+Our work combines neuroimaging, computational modeling, and behavioral experiments to reverse-engineer the algorithms of human vision.
+It is heavily reliant on deep artifical neural networks as theoretical models of information processing in the brain.
+We employ large-scale analytics to elucidate how the human visual system perceives its world.
+This two-way exchange between neuroscience and AI advances our understanding of the mind and drives more human-like artificial sight.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**